 Simply put, Kate Richbourg loves jewelry.
 She loves to teach it.
 She loves to make it.
 She loves to wear it.
-Teaching and designing jewelry since 1992, she teaches at national shows, bead societies, and bead shops and is published in a variety of jewelry magazines and is the author of the popular blog "We Can Make That at Home."
-She has also appeared on several episodes of the PBS show "Beads, Baubles & Jewels, and DIY and HGTV network shows "DIY Jewelry" and "Craft Lab."
-Kate is the author of "Simple Soldering: A Beginner's Guide to Jewelry Making
+Teaching and designing jewelry since 1992, she teaches at national shows, bead societies and bead shops and is published in a variety of jewelry magazines and is the author of the popular blog We Can Make That at Home.
+She has also appeared on several episodes of the DIY and HGTV network shows, DIY Jewelry and Craft Lab.
+Kate is the author of the bestselling book Simple Soldering: A Beginner's Guide to Jewelry Making

 Though she played with wire as a kid, self-taught artist Maria Richmond has been working with it professionally since 1998.
 Doodling in wire the way many people do with a pen on paper, most of her work determines its own path to creation.
 Self-taught, Maria often includes the unexpected twist or turn in her work, usually from the unexpected inclusion of nontraditional materials such as found objects and industrial cast-offs.
 She teaches regularly in her hometown of Pittsburgh, Pennsylvania as well as other venues throughout the country.
 Her classes are known for their relaxed atmosphere.

 Sue is a chain maille artist, designer and author who teaches chain maille classes around the country.
 She has taught at many Bead Fest Shows and at Bead and Button shows.
 Sue is the author of two chain maille books.
 She has written clear and beautifully-illustrated instructions for over 150 chain maille weaves.
 Sue likes to teach students from all levels of chain maille experience.
 Please join Sue in a class or two.